heche-psb/wgd/README.md

 -ac, --ancestor, the assumed ancestor species, default None, a option that is still in development -mg, --minseglen, the minimum length of segments to include in ratio if <= 1, default 100000 -kr, --keepredun, flag option, whether to keep redundant multiplicons, if the flag was set, the redundant multiplicons will be kept
+-mgn, --mingenenum, the minimum number of genes for a segment to be considered, default 30 -ds, --dotsize, the dot size in dot plot, default 1 -aa, --apalpha, the opacity of anchor dots, default 1 -ha, --hoalpha, the opacity of homolog dots, default 0.1
 ```

 The program `wgd viz` can realize the visualization of *K*<sub>S</sub> age distribution and synteny.